HoverBaum/meilidu-hexo/README.md

 2. Unpack it into your **themes** folder.
 (You should now have a folder in your themes folder named "meilidu" which should not contain a folder named "meilidu")
 3. Change your **_config.yml**: `theme: meilidu`

+## Get help

+Below is a documentation of all features and how to use them as well as some *good to know* points.
+If you have any further questions or suggestions please open an issue.

 ## Features

 We have a few features you can configure and some that need to be enabled first.
 Check out the [Demo](https://meilidu.github.io/) to see them all in action.